 Now that you have perspective, let’s look more closely at the heart and thymus gland.

 Scientifically, the thymus is a gland located behind the sternum (or the breastbone), between the lungs, and in front of the heart.
 It derives its name from a resemblance to the bud of the thyme plant (or thymus in Latin).

 According to modern medical science, like the heart, the thymus has a mechanical function.
-But, from an ancient perspective, this is an incomplete assessment.
+But, from an ancient perspective, this is incomplete.

 We have an emotional and spiritual connection to the heart and the thymus – it’s referred to as our 4th chakra in ancient medicine.

-Below are the emotional/spiritual experiences that activate/energize the 4th chakra:
+Below are the emotional/spiritual experiences that activate and energize the 4th chakra: